convisoappsec/conviso-docs/docs/integrations/azure-pipelines-cli.md

 ## Secrets Setup

 Authentication between the FlowCLI tool and the platform takes place through an API key.
-For this to happen in a safe way, it is recommended to use the "Variables" of Pipeline.
+For this to happen in a safe way, it is recommended to use the **Variables** of Pipeline.
 They can be defined in an already created pipeline following the step by step presented below:

-1. At the DevOps Project root, click at "Pipelines";
+1. At the DevOps Project root, click at **Pipelines**;

 2. Select the wanted pipeline at the pipelines list;

-3. Click at "Edit" at the upper right menu;
+3. Click at **Edit** at the upper right menu;

-4. at the upper right menu again, click at "Variables";
+4. at the upper right menu again, click at **Variables**;

-5. Click at the "+" button at the upper right corner;
+5. Click at the **+** button at the upper right corner;

 6. Label the variable as ```FLOW_API_KEY``` and add the API key available at your Conviso Platform Profile;

-7. Check the option "Keep this value secret", then click "Ok".
+7. Check the option **Keep this value secret**, then click **Ok**.

 ## Code Review

 Before proceeding, we recommend reading the following [guide](../integrations/code-review-strategies) to understand the different strategies/approaches for deploying Code Review.

 After choosing the strategy used to send deploys to Code Review, it is possible to create a specific Pipeline for this action as well as integrate with other existing pipelines.
-The requirements for executing this functionality are the settings of the ```FLOW_API_KEY``` variables (previously set in the desired pipeline variables) and the ```FLOW_PROJECT_CODE``` variable (identified as the Key of Project at Conviso Platform) that can be defined in each of the pipelines.
+The requirements for executing this functionality are the settings of the ```FLOW_API_KEY``` variables (previously set in the desired pipeline variables) and the ```FLOW_PROJECT_CODE``` variable (identified as the Project Key at Conviso Platform) that can be defined in each of the pipelines.

 Below are the code snippets that can be at the ```azure-pipelines.yml``` file (or any other custom file):

-**With TAGS, timestamp sorted**
+**With TAGS, sorted by timestamp**

 ```yml
 trigger: